 Don’t Assure What You Can’t Assure

-We all have a tendency to quell fears and make people -and ourselves- feel better in the moment.
-That can lead us to grant reassurances when we are not actually in a position to reassure.
+We all have a tendency to quell fears and make people -and ourselves- feel better at the moment.
+That can lead us to grant reassurance when we are not actually in a position to reassure.

 Be Aware of Lack of Information and Complexity

-As the leader, you might think you know what’s going on or, worse, that you must act like you know what’s going.
+As the leader, you might think you know what’s going on or, worse, that you must act like you know what’s going on.

 And when things are going well we tend to think we are doing great.
 But sometimes it’s just randomness and we must guard ourselves from the trap of convincing ourselves we are right -or acting like we know it all-.